Skip to content

 3. Open the Search Dev Tools panel to view more information about the search results.

-Search Dev Tools shows that an index exists for the new site, but no posts have been indexed.
+Search Dev Tools will indicate that an index exists for the new site, but no posts have been indexed.

 Search Dev Tools displays zero search results for the term “hello” on the new site.

-1. Use the CLI to check the health of the site index with the validate-counts command.
+1. In the command line, use the validate-counts command to check the health of the site index.

 vip dev-env exec --slug=example-site -- wp vip-search health validate-counts --url=new-example-site.example-site.vipdev.lndo.site